Collinformatics/HackTheBox/SkillsAssessment/Introduction to Linux Forensics/writeup.md

 #  What IP address sshd.so is connecting to:

-We can use linux.sockstat to list all network connections associates with all processes:
+We can use linux.sockstat to list all network connections associated with PID 3939:

     python3 ~/tools/volatility3/vol.py -q -f memdump.mem linux.sockstat | grep 3939